Cronan Ranch - May '26

 on the way back Barb, Cynthia, Marcia & Jean

-Grassnut south fork at far west of park
+Grassnut south fork at far west of park spring's greenery continues

-poison oak Golden brodiaea
+poison oak, see note 2 Golden brodiaea

 Hooker's balsamroot nearing the car park